 About the author – see the About page for more information

 Joanne Tan is an aspiring polyglot and has so far mastered English, Chinese and Thai languages.
 She first started learning Thai in 2015 before staying in Bangkok for 5 months, and then continued studying Thai up to Advanced Levels at the National University of Singapore.
 In 2017, Joanne was awarded ‘Advanced Thai Proficiency’ by the Sirindhorn Thai Language Institute of Chulalongkorn University.
-Today, Joanne continues to teach her friends basic Thai speaking and helps her Thai friends actively promote Thai culture.
+Today, Joanne freelances as a Thai language teacher in Singapore and helps her Thai friends actively promote Thai culture.